jmohler1970/Taffy_withUI/docs/10 - Bootstrap.md

 ## Taffy for REST: Part 10 VueJS + Bootstrap

 After working with Buefy and Bulma and experiencing some of what they have to offer, I decided to make a bit of a U-turn.
-I was drawn to Bulma because of its CSS only approach, but Javascript got added right back in via VuaJS and Buefy.
+I was drawn to Bulma because of its CSS only approach, but Javascript got added right back in via VueJS and Buefy.
 I don't see the CSS only approach as being particularly powerful.
 So I wandered back to Bootstrap

 A similar techonology is Bootstrap Vue, Bootstrap plus Vue, and this is what I saw